Aiue/collector/README.md

 #### tempdir *(string)*
 Default: /tmp/cccollector

+Where to store temporary files.
+Needs to be on the same device as cache and collection dir.

+#### indexing_method *(string)*
+Default: auto

+Indexing method:
+ - 'none' (or 'download') means the collector will make no attempts to interact with pywb, making it able to function standalone.
+Requires `download_dir` to also be set.
+ - 'auto' means the collector will make use of pywb's automatic indexing, and track files that remain unindexed to make use of a workaround.
+Requires `download_dir` to also be set.
+ - 'manager' means `wb-manager` will be called for each download.
+This method is very slow and not recommended.
+Requires `pywb_dir` and `collection_name` to also be set.

+#### download_dir *(string)*
+Default: None *(NoneType)*

+Where to drop files if automatic or no indexing method is used.

 #### pywb_dir *(string)*
 Default: None *(NoneType)*

-Optional.
-Path to pybw's venv.
-If set, wb-manager will be used.
+Path to pybw's venv, required if using manager indexing method.

 #### collection_name *(string)*
 Default: root

-Name of collection in pywb, only applies if using wb-manager.

-Where to store temporary files.
-Needs to be on the same device as cache and collection dir.
+#### pywb_collection_dir *(string)* (DEPRECATED)
+Default: None

+Use download_dir instead.

 ### remove_domain_archives.py
 Usage: `./remove_domain_archive.py <domain>`